Conformal field theory on the plane

-The relation \eqref{lild} implies that Liouville theory can be viewed as a perturbation of the linear dilaton theory.
+The relation \eqref{lild} implies that Liouville theory can be viewed as a perturbation of a free bosonic theory.
 This is an example of \textbf{\boldmath conformal perturbation theory} -- the definition and study of two-dimensional quantum field theories (conformal or not) as perturbed conformal field theories.
 The perturbing operator, here $V_b$, is chosen so that its conformal dimension is one, a necessary but not sufficient condition for the perturbed theory to still have conformal symmetry.
-This example is rather pathological, as Liouville theory does not have a smooth $\mu\to 0$ limit where we could recover the linear dilaton theory, and the linear dilaton theory does not allow us to compute Liouville theory correlation functions, but only their residues at certain poles.
+This example is rather pathological, as Liouville theory does not have a smooth $\mu\to 0$ limit where we could recover a free bosonic theory, and we do not really compute Liouville theory correlation functions, but only their residues at certain poles.

-The integral \eqref{mint} is called a \textbf{\boldmath Coulomb gas integral} .
-If $N=3$ and $b\notin \mathbb{R}$, the relation \eqref{lild} with Liouville theory shows that the integral can be analytically continued to non-integer values of $m=b^{-1}(Q-\sum\alpha_i)$, using the Liouville structure constant $\hat C$.
-Moreover, Coulomb gas integrals coincides with partition functions of certain matrix models.
-This is a manifestation of the relation between Liouville theory and matrix models:
+The integral \eqref{mint} is called a \textbf{\boldmath Coulomb gas integral} or Dotsenko--Fateev integral.
+Such integrals can be used for computing correlation functions not only in Liouville theory, but also in other CFTs, including minimal models.
+Since the number of integrals to be performed depends on $\alpha_i$ and not just on $N$, Coulomb gas integrals are less appealing for numerical computations than using decompositions into conformal blocks, together with Zamolodchikov's recursion.
+Coulomb gas integrals coincide with partition functions of random matrix models \cite{ekr15}, and we have the following matrix model interpretation of certain CFT quantities: